Should the Bullion Industry Embrace or Dismiss Blockchain Technology and Cryptocurrencies?

 - Smart contracts allow the performance of credible transactions without third parties.

-- Transactions are made on a blockchain, and are therefore trackable, verifiable, and irreversible.
+- Transactions are made on a blockchain and are therefore trackable, verifiable, and irreversible.

 With smart contacts, clauses may be made partially or fully self-executing, self-enforcing, or both.
 Unless certain conditions can be verified digitally as being met, the contract cannot be executed.

-What are this technology’s benefits?
+What are Blockchain technology’s benefits?

 - Speed and efficiency